ASalonio/LandCover_Chile/README.md

 ---

 **Project Overview**
-This repository contains an R-based analysis of land cover composition and changes in the Centro-Sur region of Chile (from north to south: Ñuble, Bio-Bio) using ESA CCI land-cover maps at 200m resolution.
+This repository contains an R-based analysis of land cover composition and changes in the Centro-Sur region of Chile (from north to south: Ñuble, Bio-Bio, and La Araucanía) using ESA CCI land-cover maps at 200m resolution.
 The analysis covers the period from 1999 to 2018, focusing on original 16-class compositions, reclassification into 8 functional classes, and detailed transition dynamics.

 The project is split into two Jupyter notebooks (in R kernel format):